Keeping your commercial dishwasher clean is critical for health and safety.

 This article looks at the common causes and methods for prevention.

 Is It Normal?

-Many operators think that pink slime building up is normal practice and just a sign that the dishwasher is due for a deep clean.
-Whilst it is true that build-up deep cleaning will resolve the problem, operators should also investigate the root cause of why it is developing, particularly if it is returning frequently.
+Many operators think that pink slime building up is a regular practice and just a sign that the dishwasher is due for a deep clean.
+While it is true that deep build-up cleaning will resolve the problem, operators should also investigate the root cause of why it is developing, particularly if it is frequently returning.